Trivago: Products and features

+Trivago app

+Trivago also offers free and fee-based versions of its Hotel Manager product, which hoteliers use to market their facilities on the Trivago site.
+As a hotel price comparison website, Trivago makes money from advertising partners primarily using a cost-per-click (CPC) business model.
+Booking platforms, hoteliers and other providers list rates and advertise on the Trivago site, paying for the clicks received from Trivago users.

 Business Studio - Trivago for Business

-trivago Business Studio is a marketing platform dedicated to independent hoteliers.
-Hoteliers can improve their visibility in trivago’s metasearch using Business Studio’s free, customisable analytical tools and promotional apps.
+Trivago Business Studio is a marketing platform dedicated to independent hoteliers.
+Hoteliers can improve their visibility in Trivago’s metasearch using Business Studio’s free, customizable analytical tools and promotional apps.

 Rate Connect

-trivago’s Rate Connect is designed to help independent hoteliers increase direct bookings and lower distribution costs.
+Trivago’s Rate Connect is designed to help independent hoteliers increase direct bookings and lower distribution costs.
 The way to do that is by enabling hoteliers to promote their website directly on trivago, without the intermediary of an online travel agency.

 Indices and rankings

 Trivago Rating Index (tRI)

 The tRI aggregates all ratings for destinations listed on Trivago and ranks them between 0 and 100.
 The index includes criteria such as location, price, food, internet, room and facilities, and is used to create annual Trivago rankings and awards such as the Reputation Ranking, Island Ranking, Ski Ranking, the Top Hotel Awards, and the Best Value Destinations (based on an algorithm combining the tRI with price).